vballoli/nfnets-pytorch/README.md

 optim_agc = SGD_AGC(conv.parameters(), 1e-3)
 ```

-## Using it within any PyTorch model (with non-residual connections)
+## Using it within any non-residual PyTorch model (with non-residual connections)

-`replace_conv` replaces the convolution in your model with the convolution class and replaces the batchnorm with identity.
+`replace_conv` replaces the convolution in your (non-residual) model with the convolution class and replaces the batchnorm with identity.
 While the identity is not ideal, it shouldn't cause a major difference in the latency.

 > Note that as per the paper, replace_conv is only valid for non-residual models(vgg, mobilenetv1, etc.).
 See the above mentioned blog post for more information regarding the details.